Expert medical and surgical care in Thailand

 Rapid Recovery Day case or one-night stay

-Low Recurrence Modern mesh reduces reoccurrence below 2%
+Low Recurrence Modern mesh keeps recurrence low

 When Can You Fly After Hernia Repair?

 Most patients can fly home five to seven days after surgery.
 By this point, wound healing is established, any swelling has started to settle, and your surgeon has confirmed there are no complications.
-Standard flight advice applies — stay hydrated, wear compression stockings, and walk the aisle periodically.
+Standard flight advice applies: stay hydrated, wear compression stockings, and walk the aisle periodically.

 When Can You Return to Work and Exercise?